markosiilak/directus-module-export/README.md

 ### Quick start

-1. Open the module in your Directus admin.
+1. Open the module in your Directus admin interface.
 2. Enter the source Directus API URL and an admin-access token for that source.
-3. Click “Validate Token” (optional: “Test Collections” for quick permission checks).
+3. (Optional) Click “Validate Token” to check the token, or “Test Collections” to quickly verify collection permissions.
-4. For each collection, click “Import from another Directus”.
+4. For each collection you want to import, click “Import from another Directus”.
-5. Review status/output.
-Failed items are summarized in the console.
+5. Monitor the import progress and review the status/output.
+Any failed items will be summarized in the console.
+6. (Optional) To export data from your current Directus instance, use the "Export" button available in the module interface.
+This will allow you to download collection data for backup or transfer.
+7. (Optional) Use the "History" feature to quickly reuse previously entered domains and tokens.
+8. (Optional) Use the "Clear History" option to remove stored domains and tokens for security.

 Notes:
 - Provide the token as plain string (no need to prefix with "Bearer ").